Sangarshanan/sangarshanan.github.io/_posts/2020-02-02-Random-Numbers.md

 _________

-Generating random results from a deterministic machine sounds really cool to me cause generally we despise it, we mostly know exactly what we want from a machine.
-Noone goes to a ticket dispenser and say OOh boy I wonder what I'm gonna get today.
+Generating random results from a deterministic machine sounds really cool to me cause generally we despise it, we mostly know exactly what we want from a machine. no one goes to a ticket dispenser and say OOh boy I wonder what I'm gonna get today.
 But when your usecase is for your machine to be random then you need to introduce randomness

 > Ernie introduces randomness into the machine using Neon tubes with High Potential difference on either sides which caused the current to flow, So now these electrons passing through the tube collided with neon atoms and the path was very chaotic, so now that the current is random it wad amplified and converted into pulses and then they calculated the number of pulses per second, maybe around x but this x revolved around a mean so it introduces more randomness they introduced ring counters (A cascaded connection of flip flops, in which the output of last flip flop is connected to input of first flip flop) that counted mod 6, mod 10 or mod 24.